cameraui/sdk/go/docs/api/sensor.md

 	func (s *ObjectSensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only object sensors.
-State is reported via ReportDetections.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="Observable"></a>